Wedding Anniversary Invitation Wording for Family and Friends

 Dear [Guest Name],

-On [Date], we will celebrate [number] years of marriage by renewing our vows in the presence of the people who mean so much to us.
+On [Date], we’ll celebrate [number] years of marriage by renewing our vows with the people who mean so much to us.

-We would be honoured if you could join us at [Location] at [Time] for a short vow renewal ceremony, followed by [dinner / reception / drinks] at [Venue Name].
-After all these years, we still feel grateful for the promises we made and for the family and friends who have stood beside us in different ways.
+We’d be honored if you could join us at [Location] at [Time] for a short vow renewal ceremony, followed by [dinner / reception / drinks] at [Venue Name].
+After all these years, we’re still grateful for the promises we made and for the family and friends who have stood by us in so many ways.

-Your presence would make the day even more meaningful.
+Your presence would make the day even more meaningful to us.

 Please RSVP by [RSVP Date] to [RSVP Name] at [Phone Number / Email Address].
 Dress code: [Dress Code].